pipwilson/blog/content/blog/2004/11/2004-11-29-enhancing-firefox-gui-usability.md

 comments_file = "/content/blog/2004/11/2004-11-29-enhancing-firefox-gui-usability-comments.csv"
 +++

-<ins datetime="2005-06-15T21:41:30Z"></ins>

-You no longer have to go through the hassle of editing your CSS, [I’ve turned this into an extension](http://philwilson.org/blog/2005/04/bigger-back-button-extension-for.html)
+<ins datetime="2005-06-15T21:41:30Z">You no longer have to go through the hassle of editing your CSS, [I’ve turned this into an extension](https://philwilson.org/blog/2005/04/bigger-back-button-extension-for-firefox/)</ins>

 Benjamin Roe recently wrote an article titled [Usable GUI Design: A Quick FAQ](http://benroe.com/files/gui.html) in which he talks about Fitt’s Law.